hephaestus-compiler-project/thalia-popl-eval/README.md

 our pre-baked results,
 see [here](https://github.com/hephaestus-compiler-project/thalia-popl-eval/tree/main/data/time).

-Now, we ready to produce a figure similar to Figure 12 by running:
+Now, we can produce a figure similar to Figure 12 by running:

 ```
 thalia@65536014baca:~$ python eval-scripts/time-plot.py new-results/time eval-figures/